morpho-org/metamorpho/certora/README.md

 ### Consistent asset

-For deposit and withdraw, it is checked that markets have a the same loan token as the loan token of the vault.
+For deposit and withdraw, it is checked that markets have the same loan token as the loan token of the vault.
 We say that such market has a consistent asset.
 The following function defined in [`ConsistentState.spec`](specs/ConsistentState.spec) is verified to always return `true` and contributes to verifying the property above.